 The Eastern Isles

-‘The Eastern Isles include Great and Little Ganilly, Great and Little Ganinick, Menawethan, Nornour, the three Arthurs (Great, Middle and Little) and, Guther’s, Hanjague and English Island.
+‘The Eastern Isles include Great and Little Ganilly, Great and Little Ganinick, Menawethan, Nornour, the three Arthurs (Great, Middle and Little), Guther’s, Hanjague and English Island.
 They were inhabited from the Bronze Age through to the Iron Age and there are shrines, entrance graves and field systems there.
 Menawethan is a popular hang-out with seals, who are often to be found on the rocks on the eastern side.

 Nornour is one of the Eastern Isles, joined to Great Ganilly at low tide: in 1962 high winds exposed uncovered hut circles there.
 Formal excavation led to over three hundred Roman brooches being found in the upper layers of two ancient buildings, along with coins (late first to late fourth century), glass, miniature pots and pieces of small clay figurines.
 It is thought that the objects were for paying respect to a local cult, which may have been a shrine to Sulis Minerva, a Celtic mother-goddess.
 The boilers of the Earl of Arran can be seen at low tide on the western shore – she sank there on 16 July 1872.
 Nornour can be approached by boat on the Western side.
 There’s an interesting natural amphitheatre on the Eastern side at the Northern end.
 With the eye of faith you could imagine the rocks on either side were once the carved faces of conquerors, and it s thought possible that, when Scilly was all one island, the main entrance to shipping was here.